o-azin/autodesk/IMPORT_GUIDE.md

 ## 📁 Generated Files

-After running the generator, you'll have 3 files:
+After running the generator, you'll have 5 files:

 ```
 aec_output/
 ├── model.json           # Single model document
-├── assets.json          # JSON array with all assets (optimized _id)
+├── assets.json          # JSON array with all assets (for inspection)
+├── assets.jsonl         # JSONL format for mongoimport (optimized _id)
-└── relationships.json   # JSON array with all relationships (optimized _id)
+├── relationships.json   # JSON array with all relationships (for inspection)
+└── relationships.jsonl  # JSONL format for mongoimport (optimized _id)
 ```

+**Note**: The `.json` files are formatted JSON arrays for easy inspection.
+The `.jsonl` files are JSONL format (one document per line) optimized for `mongoimport`.

 ## 🎯 Optimized Document Structure